Grima04/mesa-turnip-kgsl/src/gallium/docs/source/context.rst

 Device resets
 ^^^^^^^^^^^^^

-The state tracker can query or request notifications of when the GPU is reset for whatever reason (application error, driver error).
+Gallium frontends can query or request notifications of when the GPU is reset for whatever reason (application error, driver error).
 When a GPU reset happens, the context becomes unusable and all related state should be considered lost and undefined.
 Despite that, context